8 Tips to Get the Most Out of Running a Giveaway

 - Set goals to determine an ROI.
 Do not go in blind hoping for the best when running a giveaway.

 - You most likely won't get many sales from a giveaway, if any at all.
 You should be capturing leads and interacting with your new fans to convert them into future customers.

 - Discounts when combined with a giveaway can help to drive sales.

 - Promote the giveaway to your current audience, and if you're looking to get as many leads as possible, submit to giveaway directories.

 - Use Facebook, Facebook comments, and Twitter properly to increase engagement and interaction with your audience.
 Remember, less pushing more pulling.

-Giancarlo Massaro is the co-founder of ViralSweep, a platform for building, running and managing giveaways on your own website.
-Over the past 5 years Giancarlo has worked with and consulted for thousands of brands, helping them to run effective online sweepstakes.
+Giancarlo Massaro is the co-founder of ViralSweep, the easiest way to build and manage sweepstakes on your website.
+Over the past 5 years Giancarlo has worked with and consulted for thousands of brands, helping them run effective online sweepstakes.